trevorrjohn/spark/README.md

 * **Stimulus controller change:** it fetches the Stimulus controller that changed and reloads all the controllers in the page.

 > [!NOTE]
-> Hotwire spark currently does not support `jsbundling`, only import maps.
+> Hotwire Spark currently does not support `jsbundling`, only import maps.

 ## Configuration